mosets/docs/acl.md

 ## Permissions {#permissions}

-Mosets Tree has comprehensive support for [Joomla ACL](https://docs.joomla.org/J3.x:Access_Control_List_Tutorial) that gives you fine grain control on which user groups have permission to perform tasks within your Mosets Tree directory.
-This includes permission on creating listings & categories, rating, reviews, contact, recommend, report and claim.
+Mosets Tree offers comprehensive support for [Joomla's Access Control List (ACL)](https://docs.joomla.org/J3.x:Access_Control_List_Tutorial), providing granular control over which user groups can perform specific tasks within your Mosets Tree directory.
+This includes permissions for creating listings and categories, rating, reviewing, contacting, recommending, reporting, and claiming listings.

-It's important to note that you still need to make sure the features in Mosets Tree's Configuration are enabled or disabled when you change permission in Mosets Tree.
+Note that while you can manage permissions in Mosets Tree, remember to also ensure the features are enabled or disabled in the Mosets Tree Configuration settings.

-You can access Mosets Tree's Permissions at:
+Access Mosets Tree's Permissions through:

-Joomla's **Global Configuration -> Mosets Tree**
+- Joomla's **Global Configuration -> Mosets Tree**

-You can find a link to the same page in Mosets Tree's **Configuration**, under the **Permission** tab.
+- Mosets Tree's **Configuration**, under the **Permission** tab.

 ## View Access Levels {#view-access-levels}

-With Joomla's View Access Levels, you can specify the view level for top level categories, listing details and custom fields.
-For example, you can restrict your listing details page to your special group of suppliers, or allow downloads of your floor plan PDFs to a higher privileged user groups.
+Joomla's View Access Levels allow you to specify view permissions for top-level categories, listing details, and custom fields.
+For example, restrict access to listing details pages to a specific group of suppliers or grant higher-privileged user groups access to download floor plan PDFs.

 ### Category View Access Level {#category-view-access-levels}

-Category's view access level is only available to top level categories.
+Category View Access Levels apply only to top-level categories.

-To access this configuration:
+To configure:

-1. Edit a top level category in Mosets Tree's back-end.
+1. Edit a top-level category in the Mosets Tree back-end.
-2. Click on **Category Configuration** tab.
+2. Click on **Category Configuration**.
 3. Select the **Main** panel.
-4. Check the checkbox for **View access level**.
+4. Check the **View access level** checkbox.
-5. Select which user levels have access to the category.
+5. Choose which user levels have access to the category.

-Category's View access level will affect the users ability to view the top level category, including all its sub-categories and related listings pages such as _Recently Added_, _Popular_ and _Advanced Search_.
-Note that listings published to the category are still accessible and are not affected in any way by the category's view access level.
+Category View Access Level affects users' ability to view the top-level category, including its subcategories and related listing pages such as _Recently Added_, _Popular_, and _Advanced Search_.
+Note that listings published to the category remain accessible regardless of the Category View Access Level setting.

 ### Listing Details View Access Level {#listing-details-view-access-levels}

-Listing details' view access level allows you to control who can click a listing to view the listing details page.
+Listing Details View Access Levels control who can view individual listing details pages.

-To access this configuration:
+To configure:

-1. Edit a top level category in Mosets Tree's back-end.
+1. Edit a top-level category in the Mosets Tree back-end.
-2. Click on **Category Configuration** tab.
+2. Click on **Category Configuration**.
 3. Select the **Listing** panel.
-4. Check the checkbox for **Listing details view access level**.
+4. Check the **Listing details view access level** checkbox.
-5. Select which user levels has access to listing details.
+5. Choose which user levels have access to view listing details.

-This will only affect your users ability to view listing details page.

 ### Custom Fields View & Edit Access Levels {#custom-fields-view-and-edit-access-levels}

-Custom fields' view access level allows you to control who can view a field (caption and output) in front-end.
-You can use this, for example, to show a basic set of listing information to _Public_ user group, while showing all listing information to logged in customers only.
+Custom fields offer granular control over who can view and edit them on the front-end.

+The "View access level" determines who sees a field's caption and output.
+For example, you could display basic listing information to public users while revealing full details only to logged-in customers.

-Custom fields' edit access level allows you to control who can edit a field in front-end.
-You can use this, for example, to offer different types of listing packages to your users, such as, only _Premium_ users can upload attachments.
+Similarly, the "Edit access level" controls who can modify a field.
+This enables features like tiered listing packages, where only premium users can upload attachments.

-To access these configuration, go to:
+To configure these settings:

-1. Go to **Mosets Tree -> Custom Fields**
+1. Navigate to **Mosets Tree -> Custom Fields**.
-1. Edit a custom field.
+2. Edit an existing custom field.
-3. Change the access level at **View access level** or **Edit access level**.
+3. Adjust the access level under either "View access level" or "Edit access level."

 ## Managers {#managers}

-Managers are users who can create, edit or delete listings in the front-end, even when they do not own the listings.
+Managers are users with permissions to create, edit, or delete listings in the front-end, even if they don't own them.
 This allows you to assign user groups to manage your directory.

-To configure your managers, go to **Mosets Tree** -> **Permission**.
+To configure managers, go to **Mosets Tree** -> **Permission**.

-This will configure managers for your entire directory.
-You can also assign managers to manage your top level categories:
+This configures managers for your entire directory.
+You can also assign managers to specific top-level categories:

-1. Edit a top level category in Mosets Tree's back-end.
+1. Edit a top-level category in Mosets Tree's back-end.
-2. Click on **Category Configuration** tab.
+2. Click the **Category Configuration** tab.
 3. Select the **Permission** panel.
-4. Check one or more of the permissions you want to override and then check the corresponding user group checkboxes you want to assign as the managers.
+4. Check the permissions you want to override (e.g., **Edit listing**, **Delete listing**, **Create listing**).
+Then, select the corresponding user groups you want to assign as managers.

-**Edit listing** and **Delete listing** permission lets you control if your managers are allowed to edit and delete listings.

-Similarly, Managers' **Create listing** permission lets you control if your managers can create listings.
-You may recall that the [Permissions]({{version}}/acl#permissions) has a similar permission with the same name.
-This is a permission configured under Joomla's Configuration and applies directory-wide to all users.
-When you have 2 different permissions configured to the same user group, the managers permissions will be used.
+Remember that the **Create Listing** permission in Joomla's Configuration applies directory-wide.
+When both directory-wide and category-specific permissions exist for the same user group, the category-specific permissions take precedence.

-With Managers' **Create listing** permission, you setup your directory in such a way that only a particular set of user groups can submit to one or more top level categories.
-An example setup that achieves this is configured as follows:

-1. First, disable users' permission to create a listing.
-This sets up a blank slate to let us choose who can create listings in which categories later on.
-To do this, disable all users permissions to create listing:
+Use the **Create listing** permission to control which user groups can submit listings to specific top-level categories:

-	1. Go to Mosets Tree's back-end **Configuration**.
+1. Disable the default **Create Listing** permission for all users (**Public** and **Registered**).
+Go to Mosets Tree's back-end **Configuration**, click the **Permission** tab, and set both user groups' **Create Listing** permission to **Denied**.
-    2. Click on **Permission** tab.
-    3. Click on the **Edit Permissions...** button.
-    4. For both **Public** and **Registered** user groups, set their **Create Listing** permission to **Denied**.
-    5. Click the **Save** button to save the changes.
-2. Next, edit a top level category.
+2. Edit a top-level category.
-3. Click on **Category Configuration** tab.
+3. Click the **Category Configuration** tab.
 4. Select the **Permission** panel.
-5. Check the checkbox for **Create listings**.
+5. Check the **Create listings** checkbox.
-6. Finally, select one or more user groups next to the **Create listings** label.
-These are the user groups you want to grant permission to create listings in the front-end.
-Remember, we are editing a top level category's configuration, so this permission only applies to this top level category and all its sub-categories.
+6. Select the desired user groups next to the **Create listings** label.
+These groups will now have permission to create listings in this top-level category and its subcategories.

-7. Click the **Save** button to save the changes.
+Click **Save** to confirm your changes.